kyma-project/kyma/components/eventing-controller/README.md

 - To deploy the controller inside a cluster, make sure you have `ko` installed and configured according to the [usage instructions](https://github.com/google/ko#usage), then run:

-    ```shell script
+    ```sh
-    $ make deploy-local
+    make deploy-local

-    $ ## To verify all the manifests after the processing by Kustomize without applying to the cluster use make target deploy-local-dry-run
+    ## To verify all the manifests after the processing by Kustomize without applying to the cluster use make target deploy-local-dry-run
-    $ make deploy-local-dry-run
+    make deploy-local-dry-run
     ```

 ## Usage